cdktf/cdktf-provider-google/docs/firestoreIndex.csharp.md

 - *Type:* string

 Indicates that this field supports operations on arrayValues.

-Only one of 'order' and 'arrayConfig' can be specified.
-Possible values: ["CONTAINS"].
+Only one of 'order', 'arrayConfig', and
+'vectorConfig' can be specified.
+Possible values: ["CONTAINS"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.24.0/docs/resources/firestore_index#array_config FirestoreIndex#array_config}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.25.0/docs/resources/firestore_index#array_config FirestoreIndex#array_config}

 ---